 2. Worksheet 1 & Reading 1: Defining a “System”

 The first post-lab discussion (model development) focuses on defining systems.
 Worksheet 1 introduces the students to defining and representing systems using the changes they observed in the Activity 1 Observation Stations.
-Students will work on identifying objects in the system, and representing interacting objects using a System Schema.
+Students will work on identifying objects in the system, and representing interacting objects using a System Schema and State Diagrams.
+If they do not do the reading before they do the worksheet, let them know that the system schema is a simple diagram that shows how the objects in the system interact with each other, and the State Diagrams are “before” and “after” diagrams of the configuration of objects in the system.
+Note that there needs to be observable change in position of elements within their system in order for State Diagrams to be useful in analyzing change.
 If you do the worksheet before the reading, you will want to work through one of the stations with the students (soliciting their feedback and following their lead of course).
 As students work on analyzing the remaining stations, encourage them to regularly use their observations from the Activity 1 Observation Stations to help them.

 During the Whiteboard Session for this worksheet, try to encourage the students verbalize how or why they are choosing to represent objects and interactions in their System Schemas.
 Try to encourage the students verbalize how or why they are choosing to represent objects as part of the system, the surroundings, and how/what objects interact.

-Please don’t expect perfect System Schemas from students.
+Please don’t expect perfect System Schemas and State Diagrams from students at this early stage.
 Instead, use their likely imperfect representations to get the discussion started!
 The goal in the early stages of the school year is for these young students to start engaging in scientific dialogue and discourse, supporting their representations and trying to understand the representations of others.
 As a teacher, try to continue developing your skills of asking probing questions of students, and then deeply listening to their responses.
 This will help you understand their thinking and guide the discussion with further questions.
 The discussion doesn’t need to lead to a perfect understanding, just an improved one based on their observations and data.

 Reading 1: Defining a “System”